Sagar998047/react--ts-template/README.md

 ## Acknowledgements

 Thank you for using this template.
-I hope it helps you build your next project with ease.